 Although some of them may seem small, especially the tunnel in length, it will only benefit your beginner dog.
 Starting with a bigger kit will more intimidating for them and will not make the training process any easier.
 These small obstacles will do the job and are easy to carry!

 This agility kit comes complete with all of the obstacles you will need to make a decent-sized agility course!
 You will have an adjustable jump hoop, an adjustable high jump, a long tunnel, a pause box, and four weave poles.
 You will also get a stylish carrying bag, making it easy to transport all of your equipment with you.

 The products here have been made with durable and safe material, making them ideal for beginners and experienced dogs alike.
 It also makes it very easy to clean after a long and dirty session!

-The tunnel measures 180cm in length and 55cm in diameter; the square pause box measures 79cm by 79cm; the weave poles each measure 50cm in height; and both the jump hoop and the high jump measure 50cm across and a total of 80cm in height.
+The tunnel measures 180cm in length and 55cm in diameter; the square pause box measures 79cm by 79cm; the weave poles each measure 50cm in height(make sure ample space between each) and both the jump hoop and the high jump measure 50cm across and a total of 80cm in height.

 - Not enough weave poles for a competition-ready set